Stigma in Global Context-Mental Health Study (SGC-MHS)

 For more information, visit the SGC-MHS website.

 More information about the Bellagio Conference.

-To date, fifteen countries have completed data collection, and several others are looking to join the study or have joined with a modified survey design.
-Currently, participating countries are Argentina, Bangladesh, Brazil, Bulgaria, Cyprus, Germany, Great Britain, Hungary, Iceland, New Zealand, the Philippines, South Africa, South Korea, Spain, and the United States.
+SGC-MHS participating countries are: Argentina, Bangladesh, Belgium, Brazil, Bulgaria, China, Cyprus, Germany, Great Britain, Hungary, Iceland, New Zealand, the Philippines, South Africa, South Korea, Spain, and the United States.